Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 Can you get car insurance without a permanent address?

 Getting car insurance without a permanent address can be difficult, as insurers often require a garaging address.
-Understanding what a garaging address is, like garaging proof in Progressive, involves providing the location where your car is stored, even if it’s temporary.
+Understanding what a garaging address is, like garaging proof with Progressive, involves providing the location where your car is stored, even if it’s temporary.

 Compare Quotes From Top Companies and Save